yell0wsuit/pyspotlightarchiver/README.md

 - After downloading images, the tool will save images URLs and their phashes to the database.
   - The database is stored in the `.cache/downloaded_images.sqlite` file.
   - It is used to avoid downloading the same image multiple times.
-  - It is also used to check for potential duplicates, and logs in markdown format.
+  - It is also used to check for potential duplicates, and logs in the `phash_duplicates_report.md` file.

 ## License